The unreasonable effectiveness of Nonstandard Analysis: Introduction

 In a nutshell, we formulate a template $\CI$ in this paper which converts (a proof of) a theorem in `pure' Nonstandard Analysis, i.e.\ formulated solely with nonstandard definitions, into (a proof of) the `constructive' version of the associated theorem.
 We show that this template applies to most of ordinary mathematics, as captured by the Big Five categories of Reverse Mathematics.
 Hence, we observe that Nonstandard Analysis is indeed `unreasonably effective', as suggested by the title.
+Our results are \emph{higher-order} in nature, as witnessed by the third-order term $t$ from Example~\ref{exam}.
+One can also obtain second-order results, as discussed in \cite{samtamc} and Remark \ref{tamcremark}.

-Finally, the results in this paper should be contrasted with the current `mainstream' view of Nonstandard Analysis: One usually thinks of the universe of standard objects as `the usual world of mathematics', which can be studied `from the outside' using nonstandard objects such as infinitesimals.
-In this richer framework, proofs can be much shorter than those from standard (=non-Nonstandard) analysis; Furthermore, there are \emph{conservation results} guaranteeing that theorems of usual mathematics \emph{proved using Nonstandard Analysis} can also be proved \emph{without using Nonstandard Analysis}.
-Thus, the starting and end point (according to the mainstream view) is always the universe of standard objects, i.e.\ usual mathematics.
+Finally, the results in this paper should be contrasted with the current `mainstream' view of Nonstandard Analysis: one usually thinks of the universe of standard objects as `the usual world of mathematics', which can be studied `from the outside' using nonstandard objects such as infinitesimals.
+In this richer framework, proofs can be much shorter than those from standard (=non-Nonstandard) analysis; furthermore, there are \emph{conservation results} guaranteeing that theorems of usual mathematics \emph{proved using Nonstandard Analysis} can also be proved \emph{without using the latter}.
+Thus, the starting and end point (in the mainstream view) is always the universe of standard objects, i.e.\ usual mathematics.
 By contrast, our starting point is \emph{pure} Nonstandard Analysis and our end point is constructive mathematics.